Medically reviewed by Drugs.com. Last updated on May 3, 2022.

 Screening and surgery are not recommended for people who have a single close relative who has a brain aneurysm or a subarachnoid hemorrhage.
 Screening and surgery may make sense for people who have two or more close relatives who have had bleeding, since this family is at an especially high risk.
 Because aneurysm screening is controversial, you should consider the risks of surgery carefully with your doctor before you ask for a screening test.

 When a large hemorrhage occurs in or around the brain, the entire brain is in danger because of increasing pressure within the skull.
 Much of the emergency treatment for hemorrhagic stroke involves measuring and lowering this pressure.
-The person may need to be hooked up to a breathing machine.
-This is done to make the person breathe faster and more deeply to lower the carbon dioxide level in the blood.
-This helps lower pressure around the brain.
+Depending upon the patient's level of consciousness and intracranial pressure, he or she may need to be hooked up to a breathing machine.
 Also intravenous medications can be given to decrease the pressure.

 Blood pressure must be kept in a tight range.
 Blood pressure that gets too low can be even more dangerous than high readings.